cosmicskeptic/cosmicskeptic.github.io/content/blog/crypto-advantage.md

 4. Too many cryptos with pump and dump strategy
 5. Proliferation of meme coins like dogecoin
 6. Too volatile.
 If Elon farts expect coin price to increase by 20%?
+7. Many crypto have been hacked so is our funds really secure?
+8. Many hackers, scammers etc. are infamous for using cryptos.

 The above reasons can intersect each other.
 Regarding point 1, many people argue another crypto-like Solana, dots, etc. which follow the proof of stake doesn't consume that much energy.
 You are correct but if we look at coin market cap proof of work coins dominate by a wide margin and other crypto follow it.
 Also, most of the time such coins are used to convert into BTC.
 And regarding the proof of stake, it is always like Rich gets richer which I seriously don't like.